Keyboard shortcuts

 Model families

 PowerIO keeps two concrete static-grid IR families distinct.
-They share conventions, not types; code that needs both holds a package, not a union struct.
+They share conventions while keeping separate types; code that needs both holds a .pio.json document rather than a union struct.

 BalancedNetwork

-powerio::BalancedNetwork (an alias of powerio::Network) is the scalar positive-sequence model for transmission power flow, OPF, matrices, and graph analysis.
+powerio::BalancedNetwork is the scalar positive sequence model for transmission power flow, OPF, matrices, and graph analysis.
 Every electrical quantity is a single f64, with no phase or conductor dimension.
-External bus ids are not dense matrix indices; the dense solver view is derived separately and preserves external ids.
-Loads and shunts are first class records, not folded onto bus rows.
+Source bus IDs are not dense matrix indices; the dense solver view is derived separately and preserves source IDs.
+Loads and shunts have separate records rather than fields folded onto bus rows.

 MulticonductorNetwork

-powerio_dist::MulticonductorNetwork (an alias of powerio_dist::DistNetwork) is the wire-coordinate model for conductor-level distribution.
-Bus ids are strings; terminals are ordered string names; every element carries a terminal map; grounding is explicit; units are SI and radians.
-A neutral is not just another phase; it carries grounding and reduction semantics.
+powerio_dist::MulticonductorNetwork is the wire coordinate model for conductor level distribution.
+Bus IDs are strings; terminals are ordered string names; every element carries a terminal map; grounding is explicit; units are SI and radians.
+A neutral carries grounding and reduction semantics beyond a phase label.
 Format defaults and inferred facts are tracked, and unsupported objects are preserved rather than dropped.

 A balanced model cannot represent conductor-level asymmetry; a multiconductor model carries terminal and grounding data that has no place in a positive sequence struct.
 The two families never merge into one struct.

-BMOPF JSON is the strict exchange format for the distribution family.
-The .pio.json package uses the same MulticonductorNetwork model and wraps it with compiler metadata: model kind, provenance, source maps, diagnostics, validation, and lowering history.
+BMOPF JSON is a strict case format for the distribution family.
+The .pio.json document uses the same MulticonductorNetwork model and wraps it with metadata: model kind, provenance, source maps, diagnostics, validation, and lowering history.
+The .pio.json chapter explains why the document is not a case format.

-powerio_pkg::NetworkPackage is the readable envelope.
-It is the object that records how a source was interpreted.
-Language bindings can pass the package without guessing whether it holds balanced or multiconductor data.
-Binary .pio is out of scope until the JSON package settles.
+powerio_pkg::NetworkPackage is the implementation type for a .pio.json document.
+It records how a source was interpreted.
+Language bindings can pass the document without guessing whether it holds balanced or multiconductor data.

 • producer metadata;